inferiorplanets/inferiorplanets.github.io/submit.md

 There's no theme, but if you'd like to send over something cosmic, we wouldn't oppose.

+We accept simultaneous submissions, but please let us know if it's been published elsewhere.
+Previously published work will not be accepted.

-Submissions are open January 1st - January 31st.
+Submissions for our first issue are open January 1st - January 31st.

 You are star stuff.